ShardulJunagade/ES-335-Assignment-2-2024-Fall/Answers/Task 3.md

 Set a fixed `random_state` (or seed) when creating random features.
 This guarantees that the same random features are used every time, leading to consistent and reproducible results.

 ##### Image Reconstruction :

+- The image is trained on lower dimension and tested on the same dimension ,which gives good results ,so atleast we know that our code is working.Now we need to test for predicting on higher dimensional image.

 ``` python
 RMSE: 0.0263